inklu/GPDB/README.md

 # Using gpfdist
 gpfdist is started on each host on port 8081.
 Files must be placed in ./staging directory which is attach to each host as docker volume.

-Example of typing LOCATION ('gpfdist://mdw:8081/*.txt')
+Example of typing LOCATION ('gpfdist://mdw:8081/*.txt') - mdw is a docker service name of the master host by default